microluxe20/microluxe20/src/markdown/microluxe20_equipment.md

 <!-- $data gear.yml fast-packs -->

 Rogues are advised to purchase Thieves' Tools if they want to pick locks, disarm traps, etc.

+### Healing Items

+While potions and spells heal characters instantly, they are expensive and ineffective when used on spellcasters.
+More natural healing remedies are available for purchase, trading an increased healing time for utility and cost-effectiveness.

+**Bandages**: Apply one per injured or bleeding limb.
+Each bandage heals 1d6+1 HP after an hour of rest, at which point they may be safely discarded.
+A bandage can be improvised from 1 use of Adventuring Gear, or purchased separately.

+**Herbal Tea**: A collection of medicinal teas that restore 1d6+2 HP / hour for the next four hours of rest.
+Herbal tea is packaged in the dry state, and must be brewed before drinking.
+Drinking more than one cup of tea between rests has no effect.

+**Healing Kit**: One use of a Healing Kit stablizes a downed character, immediately restores 1d6 HP, and gives them an additional 1d6+4 HP recovery / hour for the next two hours of rest.
+Using a healing kit again on a character who hasn't been downed or taken a long rest since the first application has no effect.